enonic/old-xp-doc/doc/index.rst

    appendix/glossary

-.. tip:: The source code for this documentation source is `available on GitHub`_ .
+.. tip:: The source code for this documentation is `available on GitHub`_ .

 .. _available on GitHub: https://github.com/enonic/xp-doc